Scoring an Early Boarding Time on Royal Caribbean

 Carry-on Bag

 We like to carry a backpack onboard the ship on embarkation day.
 This allows us to keep our things organized and within easy access.
+We make sure to pack several items in our backpack, which I will include below:

 • Lanyards to hold SeaPass Card